Arpsgit/Image-Processing/README.md

 ## 28. Average filter operation on an Image using C
 ## 29. Power Law transformation using C
 ## 30. Power Law transformation using Python
+## 31. Median Filter Operation on an Image using Python